 Creveling & Creveling protects its clients' privacy.
 The following case study outlines a fictitious example designed to demonstrate the type of financial decision-making required to achieve financial security.
 It does not refer to any specific case.
 The Situation To help invest for their retirement, Bill and Emily are considering using their cash savings to purchase a new condo in the Asian city where they live, and then renting it out to other expatriates.
 Purchasing the...

 If you’re an expat who has been abroad for any length of time, you’re no doubt familiar with the various insurance-linked investment schemes (or unit-linked life assurance plans) peddled relentlessly in the offshore markets.
-We’ve been analyzing these products for years and have written about their pitfalls .
-The products have evolved over time, however, and unfortunately e xpats continue to get caught up in their aggressive marketing .
-For an update on what’s being...
+We’ve been analyzing these products for years and have written about their pitfalls.
+The products have evolved over time, however, and unfortunately e xpats continue to get caught up in their aggressive marketing.
+For an update on what’s being pushed at...

 This article is for general information purposes only and is not intended as specific tax advice.
 Please consult your tax advisor for advice relevant to your situation.
 As 1099 forms from U.S. banks and brokerages start to roll in, many Americans living overseas are collecting the various documents needed to file their 2016 U.S. taxes.
 Since there's a number of sometimes obscure U.S. tax forms that U.S. citizens living overseas are required to file, we've...